What is 6QRC? (Professional Introduction)

 WHAT 6QRC IS

-Every math problem has a hidden structure: a small set of information types that determine what kind of thinking the student must do.
+Every math problem has a hidden structure: a small set of information types (expanded in the element section below) that determine what kind of thinking action is required from the student.

-Until now, teachers have been coaching students through problems with no unified language of problem structure.
+Until now, teachers have been coaching students through problems with no unified language for that structure.

 Teachers coach on the fly.